aksharnow/assignment-instructions/README.md

 8. Always use ES6 syntax, but if the assignment says to use ES5 go with ES5.o

 ## Payments
-1. As assignments are important to client, payments are that important to our partners/employees, you will be paid for every assignment.
+1. As assignments are important to client payments are that important to our partners/employees, you will be paid for every assignment.

-I will make you the payment directly to your bank once the assignment is complete.
+A WhatsApp group is created with you,me and person from accounts team, as soon as I am happy with the assignment you should receive payment immediately.

 ## Deadlines